Dual Voltage Tracking Circuit for I/O, Microprocessor, and DSP Core Voltages

 The Component-Selection Spreadsheet simplifies the process of tracking circuit design.
 Custom EV kits and technical assistance are available when appropriate.

-This is accomplished by inserting a Schottky diode in series with the VCC line after the UVLO sensing network as shown in Figures 2 & 3.
+Reference This is accomplished by inserting a Schottky diode in series with the VCC line after the UVLO sensing network as shown in Figures 2 & 3.

 VREGNOM is the term used in the data sheet; VCT is used here for brevity.